Everything You Need To Know About Laser Treatments For Black Skin

 Lasers, like the skin concerns they treat, are complicated.
-Historically, the light-emitting devices used to inhibit hair growth and zap dark spots have been seen as a no-go for black women because of the rumoured potential for burns and hyperpigmentation.
-But, despite their long-standing reputation, experts say the generalisation that lasers aren't safe is nothing more than a myth.
+Historically, the light-emitting devices used to inhibit hair growth and zap dark spots have been seen as a no-go for Black women because of the rumored potential for burns and hyperpigmentation.
+But, despite their long-standing reputation, experts say the generalization that lasers aren't safe is nothing more than a myth.

-"There are many new laser devices that are safe and effective for black complexions," says Adebola Dele-Michael, MD, FAAD.
-"There are also many experienced dermatologists who offer these laser treatments."
-To help sort through the clutter of information out there, we spoke to dermatologists who specialise in treating black skin to break down everything — yes, everything — you should know about laser treatments.

 Advertisement